Index

 filewriter_init

-int filewriter_init(struct filewriter * fw, const char * volume, const char * path, uint32_t flags)
+int filewriter_init(struct filewriter * fw, const char * path, uint32_t flags)

 Defined at filewriter.c#11